llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 upstream LLVM.
 In some cases, we have taken short cuts that may make sense only in the context of Clacc.

-In summary, Clacc's OpenACC Profiling Interface currently depends on extensions to both the upstream LLVM OpenMP runtime and to OMPT itself.
-These issues represent opportunities to contribute back to LLVM and to the OpenMP specification.
+In summary, Clacc's OpenACC Profiling Interface support currently depends on extensions to OMPT, to upstream LLVM's OpenMP runtime, and to Clang's LLVM IR codegen for OpenMP.
+In the future, if the OMPT extensions are included in the OpenMP specification, and if OpenMP compilers fully implement the specification, Clacc will be able to fully realize the design described in the previous section.

-### OpenACC to OpenMP Mapping ###
+### OpenACC to OpenMP Mapping: Events ###

 The following table shows, for each OpenACC event for which an OpenACC profiling library registers a callback, the OMPT callbacks that are